-The Illinois Alt Protein Project founder Aidan Brougham-Cook reveals future plans for the RSO
+Founder of the Illinois Alt Protein Project and bioengineering Ph.D. candidate Aidan Brougham-Cook shares future plans and key learnings for the RSO.

 The Illinois Alt Protein Project is an RSO started by bioengineering Ph.D. candidate Aidan Brougham-Cook in the spring of 2021 with the help of undergraduate bioengineering student Lauren Krause (BIOE ‘23), who now serves as the club’s president.